How to Disable Comments on Your Facebook Wall/Profile [January 2022]

 Set Facebook to Review Tags before Posting to Your Timeline

 Another cool trick you can do to limit/remove comments on your profile is to require approval for any tagged posts.
 That way, you get to review them first and approve or deny them.
-By choosing “Deny,” it won’t appear in your timeline, and nobody on your “Friends” list can comment.
+By choosing “Deny,” it won’t appear in your timeline, and nobody on your “Friends” list can see it or comment on it.
 Note that any of your friends that are also friends with the person who tagged you can still comment, but it won’t appear in your profile.

 - Click on the “drop-down arrow” at the top right and select “Settings & Privacy.”